 I have been conducting leadership training sessions for about two decades as a Schuitema consultant.
-What I have found is that the degree to which I am able to establish a connection with the participants is the degree to which they engage.
-Furthermore, the discussions lead to profound learning and transformative experience.
+I have found that the degree to which I can establish a connection with the participants is the degree to which they engage.
+Furthermore, the discussions lead to profound learning and transformative experiences.
 This is without exception.

 Establishing a Connection

-I have learned that two factors are critical for establishing a connection: unconditional respect for the other and letting yourself to be seen.
-Here I would like to delve on the latter.
-While I was looking for ways to make connection with the participants of my training programs, I knew from my exposure to the Sufi tradition that Sufis never ridiculed others, they always ridiculed themselves to explain things.
+I have learned that two factors are critical for establishing a connection: unconditional respect for the other and letting yourself be seen.
+Here, I would like to delve into the latter.
+While I was looking for ways to make a connection with the participants of my training programs, I knew from my exposure to the Sufi tradition that Sufis never ridiculed others, they always ridiculed themselves to explain things.
 So, if I were to make a connection, it was fundamental to open myself and let people in.
 Only then, they would open up and a one can make a connection at the human level.
 This was not easy.
 I had to accept my vulnerabilities, fear of them judging me and not being good enough.
-However, my intuition was very strong and telling me that if I wanted to be authentic, there was no other choice.
+However, my intuition was very strong, telling me that if I wanted to be authentic, there was no other choice.

 The fight went on for a while but in the end my intuition won.
 And believe me that it transformed the programs.
 A simple question, ‘where are you at?’ led to examining our internal dialogue, our baggage: the resentments and the fears, that we carry into every situation.
 In order to explain the concepts, I used my own vulnerabilities as examples.
 This encouraged participant to share theirs.
 Thus, creating a safe environment based on mutual respect and trust.
 I sometime wonder why the participants don’t beat me up for raising very sensitive and controversial issues.